Why Have an Itinerary for Skopelos Island anyway?

 Wrapping up the 'Perfect 7 Day Itinerary for Skopelos Island'

-Deciding what to include and what to exclude from this, short, week's visit was not easy.
+Deciding what to include or what to exclude from this short 7-day visit was not an easy task.

-I tried to combine both spectacular beaches where you simply need to immerse in their otherworldly waters, as well as mountains and other attractions.
+I tried to combine both spectacular beaches as well as mountains and other attractions.

 Having you as our guests at Skopelos Country Villas means that your love for the outdoors is equal to that of being a beach lover.